YnaPqt/unsupervised-machine-learning-northface/README.md

 Deliverable 📬

-To complete this project,you should:
+To complete this project, you should:

 1. Train at least one clustering model on the corpus and display wordclouds describing the clusters
 2. Develop a simple python code that allows a user to type the id of a product he's interested in, and then get a list of similar items